 Welcome to our Ultimate 2018 Guide to driving traffic to your blog posts, videos, infographics and more.
 This is Part 3, focusing on our top tips for how best to use republishing and email marketing to get the word out about your work.

-(Find Parts 1 and 2, which focus on how to choose your content topics and how to use social media to drive traffic, here and here)
+(Find Parts 1 and 2, which focus on how to choose your content topics and how to use social media to drive traffic, on our blog index page)

 This part of the guide, we’ve split our tips into two parts – the first deals with republishing tools like Medium and LinkedIn Pulse to get more eyeballs, and the latter deals with how to use email to drive consistent traffic.